marqub/resiliency-testing/README.md

 **Before** deploying these services, [ResiProxy](https://github.com/marqub/resiproxy) must have been deployed using the helm chart provided in the repository.

-THE COMPLETE DEPLOYMENT INFO ARE AVAILABLE IN THIS MEDIUM POST:
+THE COMPLETE DEPLOYMENT INFO ARE AVAILABLE IN [THIS MEDIUM POST](http://bit.ly/2EAXRYk).

 Once the services have been deployed in a K8s cluster, the tests can be run from a local env using:

     gradlew test